-You will need to make a claim to the Council in writing giving full details.
-The Council will require a certificate of student status from your educational establishment to support your claim.
-You can apply on our website.
+You will need to make a claim to the council in writing giving full details.
+The council will require a certificate of student status from your educational establishment to support your claim.
+Please see our website for how to apply.